Color blindness: Color tasks

-The following sections describe specific color tasks with which the color blind typically have difficulty.
+The following sections describe specific color tasks with which color blind people typically have difficulty.

 Food

 Simulation of the normal (top half of photo) and dichromatic (lower half) perception of red and green apples.
-People with normal color vision see the apples in the lower half as yellowish; people with red–green color blindness may not spot that difference between the upper and lower halves.
+(People with normal color vision see the apples in the top half as red on the left and green on the right, and the lower half as yellowish; people with red–green color blindness may not see a difference between the upper and lower halves.)

 Color blindness causes difficulty with the connotative color tasks associated with selecting or preparing food.
 Selecting food for ripeness can be difficult; the green–yellow transition of bananas is particularly hard to identify.
 It can also be difficult to detect bruises, mold, or rot on some foods, to determine when meat is done by color, to distinguish some varietals, such as a Braeburn vs. a Granny Smith apple, or to distinguish colors associated with artificial flavors (e.g. jelly beans, sports drinks).

 Skin color

-Changes in skin color due to bruising, sunburn, rashes or even blushing are easily missed by the red–green color blind.
+Changes in skin color due to bruising, sunburn, blushing, or rashes are easily missed by the red–green color blind.